SalomePlatform/adao/doc/en/reference.rst

 ADAO, detailing their usage characteristics and their options.

 These tasks use algorithms from data assimilation methods, optimization methods or methods with reduction.
-We refer to the :ref:`section_theory` section and the :ref:`section_reference_assimilation` section for the underlying algorithmic details.
+We refer to the general section providing :ref:`section_theory` section and to the :ref:`section_reference_assimilation` section for the underlying algorithmic details.

 .. toctree::
    :maxdepth: 1